-Field name Required action Special notes End directory In End directory , determine the end directory for the harvest.
-The end directory is also part of volume partitioning and is the last directory harvested.
-Constraints In Constraints , select one of these options: Only use connection process (es): Specify a limit for the number of harvest connections to this volume.
+Field name Required action Special notes Index options Select either or both of the Index options check boxes.
+Include system metadata for data objects within containers.
+Include content tagging and full-text index.
+Note: IBM StoredIQ does not harvest IBM Content Manager.
+As such, indexing options are not applicable.
+These options are selected by default.
+Validation To validate volume accessibility, select Validation.
+When selected (the default state), IBM StoredIQ Platform tests to see whether the volume can be accessed.
+Constraints In Constraints, select one of these options: • Only use connection process (es): Specify a limit for the number of harvest connections to this volume.
 If the server is also being accessed for attribute and full-text searches, you might want to regulate the load on the server by limiting the harvester processes.
 The maximum number of harvest processes is automatically shown.
-This maximum number is set on the system configuration tab.
-Control the number of parallel data object reads: Designate the number of parallel data object reads.
-Scope harvests on these volumes by extension: Designate which data objects should be harvested by entering those object extensions.
+This maximum number is set on the system configuration tab. • Control the number of parallel data object reads: Designate the number of parallel data object reads. • Scope harvests on these volumes by extension: Designate which data objects should be harvested by entering those object extensions.

 Table 20.
-IBM Watson Curator primary volumes: fields, required actions, and notes
+CMIS primary volumes: fields, required actions, and notes